Henrrrrrry/my-dwelling/items/report.md

 2. *Bug 2:*
     - *Jacoco cannot correctly generate reports with coverage for instrumented tests *
-    - There are several tests that run fine when run individually, but they all pass when run all tests.
-The error message shows that animation is not disabled, but after disabling animation, the error message is the same as the original result.
+    - There are several tests that run fine when run individually, but they would fail when run all tests.
+The error message shows that animation is not disabled, but after disabling animation, the error message is still the same as the original result.
 3. ...

 <br> <hr>